To start off,

 because if your

-goals coincide (collide) with this section of the Blofeld sound nature, you're
+goals collide with this section of the Blofeld sound nature, you're

 fucked.
-You are going to feel like you bought yourself an iron hat
+You are going to feel like you're wearing an iron helmet one

 Blofeld does not have the best or the easiest interface you could ever